Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Results

 with $\sigma=1/(3\omega)$.
-The time-frequency map of the reference spectrum shows three bursts of radiation of equal strengths produced during every cycle $T \approx 2.6$~fs of the fundamental field (see Fig.~\ref{fig1}(d)).
-It can be understood by the Lissajous figure of the total field, which shows that the total electric field reaches its maximum three times during a single cycle of the fundamental field (see inset in Fig.~\ref{fig1}(g)).
+In the time-frequency map of the reference spectrum, the pair of short and long trajectories can be seen, which resemble the rising and falling edges of a gaussian curve, respectively.
+It is evident that the short trajectories are dominant.
+The reason can be found by analysing the harmonic generation process via semiclassical three-step model.
+The model gives a complex travel time of the electron in continuum owing to its generation by tunnelling.
+The imaginary part of the travel time gives the probability of the process whereas the real part decides the energy of the harmonic.
+Milo{\v{s}}evi{\'c} and co-workers~\cite{milovsevic2000generation} have showed that the imaginary part peaks at approximately $T/3$ and drops substantially after half-a-cycle of the fundamental field and thus, explained the major contribution of the harmonics produced by the short trajectory electrons.
+Also, it can be seen that three bursts of radiation of equal strengths (originated from short trajectories) are produced during each cycle $T \approx 2.6$ fs of the fundamental field (see Fig.~\ref{fig2}(d)).
+It can be understood by the Lissajous figure of the total field, which shows that the total electric field reaches its maximum three times during a single cycle of the fundamental field (trefoil symmetry; see inset in Fig.~\ref{fig2}(g)).

 To further interpret the continuum electron dynamics and underlying HHG process, we use classical trajectory Monte Carlo (CTMC) simulations.
 Details of the CTMC calculation can be found in \cite{Hofmann2018} and references therein.
-In addition to an ADK initial transverse momentum distribution \cite{ADK1986,Delone1991}, a Gaussian distribution of initial longitudinal momentum was allowed \cite{Hofmann2013,Hofmann2014}.
+In addition to an ADK initial transverse momentum distribution \cite{ADK1986, Delone1991}, a Gaussian distribution of initial longitudinal momentum was allowed \cite{Hofmann2013, Hofmann2014}.

-The return-times and -energies of the ionized electrons in the reference driving field obtained from the CTMC calculations are shown in Fig.~\ref{fig1}(g).
-The return condition for each trajectory was a shorter distance to the ion than the individual exit radius \cite{Xiong2015,Hofmann2018}.
-The CTMC trajectories are grouped according to the ionisation events occurring during one of the three lobes of the driving field, indicated by different colors in Fig.~\ref{fig1}(g).
-Comparing Figs.~\ref{fig1}(d) and (g) we see that the CTMC calculations reproduce the Gabor analysis well.
+The return-times and -energies of the ionized electrons in the reference driving field obtained from the CTMC calculations are shown in Fig.~\ref{fig2}(g).
+The return condition for each trajectory was a shorter distance to the ion than the individual exit radius, which is known to reproduce TDSE and experimental results~\cite{Xiong2015, Hofmann2018}.
+The CTMC trajectories are grouped according to the ionisation events occurring during one of the three lobes of the driving field, indicated by different colors in Fig.~\ref{fig2}(g).
+Comparing Figs.~\ref{fig2}(d) and (g) we see that the CTMC calculations reproduce the Gabor analysis well.
 Furthermore, it is made clear that the main features in the reference spectra are produced by the short electron trajectories, i.e., the electrons that return during the next lobe of the field after their ionization.
 This is in good agreement with trajectory-based studies of HHG in bi-chromatic counter-rotating field \cite{zhang2016helicity}.